Microsoft Graph connector agent

 Screenshot of wget 200.

-3. If the above steps have passed successfully and the agent is still offline, check the GCA logs for any network proxy issues.
+3. If the steps have passed successfully and the agent is still offline, check the GCA logs for any network proxy issues.

 1. For Windows Server 2016 OS: C:\Users\GcaHostService\AppData\Local\Microsoft\GraphConnectorAgent\HostService\logs